Do Redirects Impact Your Website’s Speed?

 Thankfully, this speed issue is relatively easy to correct—update links to go the final destination instead of linking to the URL that will redirect to the final destination.
 That sounds simple, but there are technical restrictions on adding links.
 As a result, if you can’t link to the final destination and are forced to link into a redirect chain, do your best to link to the page that will take the fewest redirects to reach the final destination page.

 If you’d like help working on reducing your website’s load time, sorting through your website’s redirects to remove chains, or need help identifying links referencing redirects please contact me today.

 All speed tests were conducted using Web Page Test, set to Denver, Colorado USA – Chrome – Cable.
 On the .htaccess file overhead test, the total file size of the page tested was 227KB (contained text + an image, no CSS or JS).
 On the WordPress Redirection test, the total file size of the test page was 652KB (contained text + two images, using default WordPress theme).
 On the chain test, the endpoint destination page was 227KB and the .htaccess file only contained the redirects needed to create the chain to avoid any overhead.
 All tests were conducted by me in July 2019.
-If you have questions or you’d like to view the full data, please contact me.
+This data was originally published in August 2019 with updates made to the article for clarification in 2022 and 2023.
+If you have questions, please contact me.